Conditions & Treatments /

 Your spinal column is made up of a series of bones (vertebrae) and they are cushioned by discs that protect the bones by absorbing shocks from day to day activities like walking, twisting and lifting.

-Pain results when irritating substances are released from this tear and also if the fragment touches or compresses a nearby nerve.
-Disc herniation has some similarities to degenerative disc disease and discs that herniate are often in an early stage of degeneration.
-Herniated discs are common in the low back or lumbar spine.
+Injury or weakness in the discs can cause the inner portion to herniate or bulge out through the outer layer.
+Pain and discomfort can result due to irritating substances that are released from this tear or when a fragment of the tear compresses a nearby nerve.
+This is known as slipped, herniated, or prolapsed disc.
+Disc herniation has some similarities to degenerative disc disease because discs that herniate are often in an early stage of degeneration.

 Many factors decrease the strength and resiliency of the disc and increase the risk of disc herniation.
-Life style choices such as smoking, lack of regular exercise, and inadequate nutrition contribute to poor disc health.
+Lifestyle choices such as smoking, lack of regular exercise, and inadequate nutrition can contribute to poor disc health.
 Poor posture, daily wear and tear, injury or trauma, and incorrect lifting or twisting further stress the disc.
-If the disc is already weakened, it may herniate with a single movement or strain such as coughing or bending to pick up a pencil.
+Weakened disc coupled with further stresses make the disc more susceptible to herniation.

 As established chiropractors, we are experts in treatment for slipped discs.
-After performing an initial assessment, a treatment plan will be worked out to help you get back to your normal pain-free lifestyle quickly.
+After performing an initial assessment, a treatment plan will create to help you get achieve a normal, relatively pain-free lifestyle.

 The initial consultation will involve your chiropractor running a series of tests to assess the severity of your symptoms in order to formulate your personalised treatment plan.
 Flexion-distraction techniques, spinal adjustments, dietary advices and strengthening exercises are part of the care plan to your recovery.

 Treatment with a chiropractor can also help you to avoid disc problems in the future by identifying your risk factors and creating an individualised plan to help you reduce or eliminate them.